catamphetamine/react-phone-number-input/README.md

 I personally [wouldn't use](https://github.com/catamphetamine/libphonenumber-js#using-phone-number-validation-feature) strict phone number validation in my projects because telephone numbering plans constantly evolve and the validation rules do change over time.
 Still, some people want this feature, so it's included.

+## Bug reporting

+If you think that the phone number parsing/formatting/validation engine malfunctions for a particular phone number then follow the [bug reporting instructions in `libphonenumber-js` repo](https://github.com/catamphetamine/libphonenumber-js#bug-reporting).

 ## Autocomplete

 Make sure to put a `<PhoneInput/>` into a `<form/>` otherwise web-browser's ["autocomplete"](https://www.w3schools.com/tags/att_input_autocomplete.asp) feature may not be working: a user will be selecting his phone number from the list but [nothing will be happening](https://github.com/catamphetamine/react-phone-number-input/issues/101).